CANADA FX DEBT-C$ dips, bonds rise ahead of Bernanke speech

 The Canadian currency CAD=D4 ended at C$0.9868 to the U.S. dollar, or $1.0134, down from C$0.9866 to the U.S. dollar, or $1.0136, at Wednesday's close.

 The build-up to Bernanke's speech kept the Canadian currency locked in a tight range this week.
-But it was jolted as high as C$0.9791 to the U.S. dollar, or $1.02, its highest level in more than a week, in early action on Thursday after Warren Buffett's conglomerate Berkshire Hathaway (BRKa.N: Quote) said it will invest $5 billion in Bank of America (BAC.N: Quote).
+But it was jolted as high as C$0.9791 to the U.S. dollar, or $1.02, its highest level in more than a week, in early action on Thursday after Warren Buffett's conglomerate Berkshire Hathaway (BRKa.N) said it will invest $5 billion in Bank of America (BAC.N).

-The move may shore up the company in the same way as Buffett helped prop up Goldman Sachs (GS.N: Quote) during the financial crisis.
+The move may shore up the company in the same way as Buffett helped prop up Goldman Sachs (GS.N) during the financial crisis.

 While investors were optimistic that Bernanke would signal in his speech that the Fed is committed to take further measures if necessary to support the U.S. economy, many doubted that he would use the speech to launch a third round of quantitative easing.